kelexel/ESPDeskLamp/README.md

 ---------
 * Again, again, again, this is my first attempt at some C++ code.
 Some methods can probably be refactored.
 * *ESPWifiDriver* is a class made to handle the basic network stack: act as an access point, or act as a wifi client, advertise the services using mDNS.
 It might become Singleton...
-* *ESPLedDriver* is a class made to handle the FastLED settings, animations, and palettes.
+* *ESPFastLedDriver* is a class made to handle the FastLED settings, animations, and palettes.
-* *ESPWebDriver* is a class made to handle HTTP requests, and invoke the ESPLedDriver accordingly.
+* *ESPWebDriver* is a class made to handle HTTP requests, and invoke the ESPFastLedDriver accordingly.
 It might also become a Singleton
 * *ESPIRDriver* is garbage for now